Izzmo/TTEnhanced/README.md

 ## Changelog

+### v2.3.4
+* Bug Fix: Could not see songs at bottom of queue.
+* Bug Fix: When clicking on some context menu items, the page would refresh.

 ### v2.3.3
 Had to update several files to get the extension to upload to the Chrome Web Store.
 In doing so, the icon was updated.